stadid/webcontrol/README.md

 • Always actual data as parameters are read from the system "on the fly" at the time of corresponding interface page is loaded.

-• Depending on the model and generation of the controller (**currently supported all generations of VRC700 and VRC720**), the program supports up to 9 heating circuits and up to 9 zones, plus management of the time windows, desired temperatures and special operating modes.
+• Depending on the model and generation of the controller (**currently supported all generations of VRC700 and VRC720**), the program supports up to 9 circuits and up to 9 zones, plus management of the time windows, desired temperatures and special operating modes.

 • Any system configuration **with supported controller** will work, no matter what additional equipment is used as all management is performed through the controller.